PERS Plan 1

 What if you retired from a DRS plan before you were elected or appointed?

-You can choose to remain retired and continue receiving your DRS retirement benefit while in office.
-Or you can return to active membership—this will stop your ongoing benefit, but resume your contributions and service credit accumulation for a larger benefit when you reapply for retirement.
+• Returning to membership: This will stop your ongoing benefit, but resume your contributions and service credit accumulation for a larger benefit when you reapply for retirement.

 Educational members of PERS